mikke89/RmlUiDoc/pages/cpp_manual/lottie.md

 ### Building the Lottie sample

 First, we demonstrate how to download and build the [rlottie](https://github.com/Samsung/rlottie) dependency.
-Once this dependency is available, the RmlUi CMake configuration will automatically add the `lottie` sample to its project, when configured to build the included samples.
+Once this dependency is available, the RmlUi can be built with the Lottie plugin integrated.

 Open up a terminal and navigate to `RmlUi/Dependecies`{:.path}.
 Then execute the following commands.